Big Ed (rapper)

-Edward Lee Knight (November 2, 1971 – July 24, 2001), best known by his stage name Big Ed the Assassin, often shortened to Big Ed, was an American rapper.
+Edward Lee Knight (November 2, 1971 – July 8, 2001), best known by his stage name Big Ed the Assassin, often shortened to Big Ed, was an American rapper.

-Knight was signed to Master P's No Limit Records in 1992, and appeared on numerous No Limit releases during the 1990s, contributing to releases by Master P, C-Murder, Mac, Soulja Slim and more.
-Knight later released his debut album, The Assassin through No Limit Records in 1998.
+Knight was signed to Master P's No Limit Records in 1992 and featured on several of its releases during the 1990s, including those by Master P, C-Murder, Mac and Soulja Slim.
+It released his debut album, The Assassin, in 1998.

-Knight would go on to leave No Limit in 2000, starting his own label, Special Forces Records.
-Knight released his second album, Special Forces, through the label on May 9, 2000.
-Knights third and final album, Edward Lee Knight 1971-2001, was released posthumously in August 2002.
+Knight left No Limit in 2000, starting his own label, Special Forces Records.
+He released his second album, Special Forces, on May 9, 2000.
+His third and final album, Edward Lee Knight 1971-2001, was released posthumously in August 2001.

 Early life

 Knight was born in Richmond, California, and attended Eastern Washington University from 1992 to 1993 on a basketball scholarship, but dropped out to pursue a career in rap music in the Bay Area with Master P's West Coast Bad Boy Clique.